 A mile north of the town of Windermere, it’s a collection of gardens run by volunteers from the Lakeland Horticultural Society.
-The wide variety of plants, colors and wildlife are an absolute delight to the senses.
+The wide variety of plants, colours and wildlife are an absolute delight to the senses.

-There is a woodland garden, rock garden and stream garden, but everyone’s favorite tends to be the walled garden.
+There is a woodland garden, rock garden and stream garden, but everyone’s favourite tends to be the walled garden.
 Originally put in place in 1870, the walled garden was later expanded around the turn of the century by Thomas Hayton Mawson, one of Britain’s most famous landscape architects.

 Plan to spend at least an hour walking around and soaking in the stunning views of the rolling hills and lake in the distance.
-A five-pound donation is required to enter — quite a bargain for such an amazing place.
+A £5 donation is required to enter — quite a bargain for such an amazing place.

 16. Water Sports on the Lake